Analytics Cards

 Live

-Selecting it will result in a popup dialog box asking to confirm the action.
+Selecting it will result in a pop-up dialog box asking to confirm the action.

 Processing